purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 Tank/Arcade Control
 -------------------

-OkapiLib uses something called a
+OkapiLib uses something called a `ChassisController
-`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_
+<../../api/chassis/controller/abstract-chassis-controller.html>`_ to interact
-to interact with a robot's chassis.
+with a robot's chassis.
 This interface lets you use open-loop control methods to drive the robot around with a joystick, like tank and arcade control.
 It also provides methods to move the robot programmatically, like driving in an arc or only powering one side of the chassis.
 It also provides closed-loop control methods to drive a specific distance or turn a specific angle.

-There are two main subclasses we can use:
+There are two main subclasses we can use: `ChassisControllerIntegrated
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ and
+`ChassisControllerPID
-and `ChassisControllerPID <../../api/chassis/controller/chassis-controller-pid.html>`_.
+<../../api/chassis/controller/chassis-controller-pid.html>`_.
+`ChassisControllerIntegrated
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ uses the V5
-uses the V5 motor's built-in position and velocity control to move the robot around. **This class is the easiest to use**, and should be used by default.
-The other class, `ChassisControllerPID <../../api/chassis/controller/chassis-controller-pid.html>`_, uses two PID controllers running on the V5 brain and sends velocity commands to the motors.
+motor's built-in position and velocity control to move the robot around. **This class is the easiest to use**, and should be used by default.
+The other class, `ChassisControllerPID
+<../../api/chassis/controller/chassis-controller-pid.html>`_, uses two PID
+controllers running on the V5 brain and sends velocity commands to the motors.

-We will be using
+We will be using `ChassisControllerIntegrated
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ for this
-for this tutorial.
-Let's initialize it now with our two motors in ports ``1`` and ``10``.
+tutorial.
+Let's initialize it with our two motors in ports ``1`` and ``10``, with the motor in port ``1`` reversed.

 .. highlight:: cpp
 .. code-block:: cpp